-- Monitoring the implementation of the Strategic Plan 2023-2025.
+- Monitoring the implementation of the Strategic Plan 2023-2025. - Analysis of current events in the energy sector, including the reform of the European Union's electricity market and the European Wind Energy Action Plan. - Monitoring of the Iberdrola Group's financial structure and liquidity and approval of significant financing transactions. - Monitoring of the main investments and divestments by the companies of the Iberdrola Group. - Monitoring of results: monthly, operating indicators and investment projects by business and by geographic area, and results of the Group's companies. - Monitoring of the Company's performance in the main environmental, social and governance parameters, as well as of the presence of companies of the Iberdrola Group on sustainability indices. - Monitoring of changes in the energy regulatory environment with an impact on the Group, including, inter alia, the various industry regulations adopted or in process in the European Union, Spain and Portugal, and the reform of the Electricity Industry Law in Mexico, as well as the ruling of the Mexican Supreme Court on the action challenging the constitutionality of this reform. - Monitoring of the implementation of the 2023 budget and monitoring of the preliminary bases for the budget for financial year 2024. - Monitoring of the process of adapting the Iberdrola Group's payroll structure to the strategy defined in Outlook 2020-2025 and outlook for the 2023-2025 period. - Monitoring of the participation in the Davis World Economic Forum, the European Round Table for Industry and the UN Climate Change Conference (COP28).

-- Analysis of current events in the energy sector, including the reform of the European Union's electricity market and the European Wind Energy Action Plan.
+AUDIT AND RISK SUPERVISION COMMITTEE

-- Monitoring of the Iberdrola Group's financial structure and liquidity and approval of significant financing transactions.
+Name Position Current

-- Monitoring of the main investments and divestments by the companies of the Iberdrola Group.
+MS MARÍA ÁNGELES ALCALÁ DÍAZ Chair Independent

-- Monitoring of results: monthly, operating indicators and investment projects by business and by geographic area, and results of the Group's companies.
+MR XABIER SAGREDO ORMAZA Member Independent

-- Monitoring of the Company's performance in the main environmental, social and governance parameters, as well as of the presence of companies of the Iberdrola Group on sustainability indices.
+MS REGINA HELENA JORGE NUNES Member Independent

-- Monitoring of changes in the energy regulatory environment with an impact on the Group, including, inter alia, the various industry regulations adopted or in process in the European Union, Spain and Portugal, and the reform of the Electricity Industry Law in Mexico, as well as the ruling of the Mexican Supreme Court on the action challenging the constitutionality of this reform.
+% of executive directors 0.00

-- Monitoring of the implementation of the 2023 budget and monitoring of the preliminary bases for the budget for financial year 2024.
+% of proprietary directors 0.00

-- Monitoring of the process of adapting the Iberdrola Group's payroll structure to the strategy defined in Outlook 2020-2025 and outlook for the 2023-2025 period.
+% of independent directors 100.00

-- Monitoring of the participation in the Davis World Economic Forum, the European Round Table for Industry and the UN Climate Change Conference (COP28).
+% of other external directors 0.00

-Explain the functions assigned to this committee, including where applicable those that are additional to those prescribed by law, and describe the rules and procedures for its
+Explain the functions assigned to this committee, including where applicable those that are additional to those prescribed by law, and describe the rules and procedures for its organisation and functioning.
+For each of these functions, briefly describe its most important actions during the year and how it has exercised in practice each of the functions assigned to it by law, in the articles of incorporation or in other corporate resolutions.